zaheer9100/WUDA-Delivery/README.md

 ## 4. Stakeholder Analysis

-The following are the primary stakeholders for this hyperlocal delivery platform.
+The following are the primary stakeholders for this WUDA-Delivery platform.
 Each stakeholder influences the system design based on their specific needs and expectations:

 ### Stakeholders